Reno Tahoe Vacations

 There are also a number of Reno tours you can create for yourself.
 You may choose to begin in Downtown Reno; Virginia Street is the center for most of the areas gambling and special events.
 Check out the famous Reno Arch, which was erected in 1926 in celebration of the completion of the Transcontinental Highway through Reno.
 The sign declares Reno as "The Biggest Little City in the World."

 Car enthusiasts should visit the National Automobile Museum if they can’t make it to Hot August Nights, Reno’s famous classic-car event.
-Plans are in the works for a downtown Triple-A baseball stadium planned to open in the Spring of 2009, an outdoor superstore Cabela’s recently opened west of downtown in Verdi and Scheels is opening in late September 2008.
+Downtown Reno's Triple-A baseball stadium, outdoor superstore Cabela’s west of downtown in Verdi and Scheels, the largest sporting goods store in the country in the Legends Outlet Mall in Sparks, just east of Reno.

 If you wish to explore cultural activities on your Reno, Nevada vacation, plan to visit in July.
 This is when downtown Reno has its "Reno Is Art Town" event.
 If you want to attend a Reno concert, ballet, art show, ballet performance or poetry reading, this is the place to go.
 The Pioneer Center for the Performing arts is another excellent venue for a Reno concerts.
 The theatre is home to the Reno Philharmonic, the Nevada Festival Ballet and the Nevada Opera.